jneug/typst-mantys/docs/manual.typ

   abstract: [
     MANTYS is a Typst template to help package and template authors write beautiful and useful manuals.
 It provides functionality for consistent formatting of commands, variables and source code examples.
 The template automatically creates a table of contents and a command index for easy reference and navigation.

-    For even easier manual creation, MANTYS works well with #TIDY, the Typst docstring parser.
+    For even easier manual creation, MANTYS works well with TIDY, the Typst docstring parser.

-    The main idea and design were inspired by the #LaTeX package #CNLTX by #name[Clemens Niederberger].
+    The main idea and design were inspired by the #LaTeX package CNLTX by #name[Clemens Niederberger].
   ],

   show-index: false,
+  wrap-snippets: true,

   git: git-info(file => read(file)),